chonjessica23/Interactive-Lab-Hub/Lab 1/README.md

 ## Part E. (optional) Costume the Device

-Initially, we did film the video without adding the post-it stars, or making the phone look more like a star.
+Initially, we did film the video without adding the post-it stars or making the phone look more like a star.
 But we found that it was harder to capture what we were envisioning with the storyboard.
-Adding the post-its and cut out star made the intention of our ideas a lot more understandbale.
+Adding the post-its and cut out star made the intention of our idea much more understandable.
 <img width="768" height="1024" alt="2E15CFB3-81BD-4340-A5BF-B0D77B1F7625_1_105_c" src="https://github.com/user-attachments/assets/15545810-8a44-4f3a-9f9c-543fb3edd02c" />
 <img width="768" height="1024" alt="4E360122-1F8F-4672-A54B-5222FFA52EC0_1_105_c" src="https://github.com/user-attachments/assets/83fa7cab-97b9-4f6d-b7f4-6a6c2939052a" />

-For the actual stars, we plan on 3D printing stars that hold lights, and can be taped with command tape for cleaner, easier setup.
+For the actual stars, we plan on 3D printing stars that hold small lights and can be taped with command tape for easier setup.

 ## Part F. Record